 %TOPICLIST{" <option>$name</option>"}% creates an option list (for drop down menus).

-%WEBLIST{"format"}% Web index, e.g. list of all webs.
+Web index, e.g. list of all webs.
 Hidden webs are excluded, e.g. webs with a NOSEARCHALL=on preference variable.
 The "format" defines the format of one web item.
 The $name variable gets expanded to the name of the web, $qname gets expanded to double quoted name, $marker to marker where web matches selection.
-Parameters are format, separator and web:

-selection="%WEB%" Current value to be selected in list section="%WEB%"
+Current value to be selected in list

-%WEBLIST{" * [[$name.Home]]"}% creates a bullet list of all webs.
+Examples: %WEBLIST{" * [[$name.Home]]"}% creates a bullet list of all webs.

 %WEBLIST{"" webs="Trash,public" selection="TWiki" separator=" "}% Dropdown of all public Webs + Trash Web, current Web highlighted.